 It is the inconsistencies which we most tolerate within ourselves that make us the most hypocritical.
-These may even seem to be our smallest faults; yet no matter what they are, if we tolerate them the most, they render us more grievous hypocrites than the greatest failings of which we immediately repent.
+These may even seem to be our smallest faults; yet no matter what they are, if we tolerate them the most, they render us more grievous hypocrites than the greatest failings of which we tend to immediately repent.

 Wickedness and idolatry will take whatever shape or form that it requires to survive; and subtlety is its greatest weapon.

 Repentance is the destroyer of all hypocrisy, and righteousness fills the void left by its absence.
 Heavy lies the flesh of he who does not repent of every known fault; but free is the man whose slave-master is Christ.